 - Kramerplateauweg (easy)

-- Mount Ziegspitz (medium)
+- Mount Ziegspitz (difficult)

-- Hammersbach - Riffelscharte - Eibsee (medium to difficult)
+- Hammersbach - Riffelscharte - Eibsee (difficult)

 - Hell Valley Trek (medium to difficult)

 - Almhütte Chalet - Stepbergalm Chalet - Mount Kramer (difficult)